For education-related questions email email@example.com

 Educational Films for Members

-Our chapter has a library of informative films that are available for members to borrow and we are adding more all the time!
-We also have several PowerPoint programs we have developed to be used for public presentations.
+Our chapter has a library of informative films that are available for members to borrow.

 Urban & Suburban Meadows – Bringing Meadowscaping to Big and Small Spaces (DVD) – This film offers interviews by several experts in meadow and prairie establishment.
 Learn about design, site prep., planting and maintenance of these lawn alternatives.